tykling/certgrinder/docs/certgrinderd.rst

 Testing
 -------
-When the server has been configured with hooks you can test from a client using just SSH and a manually generated CSR, with something like: ``cat mail4.example.com.csr | ssh certgrinderd@certgrinder.example.org -T -- --staging`` where ``-T`` is to prevent SSH from allocating a TTY on the server, ``--`` is to mark the end of the SSH args, and ``--staging`` is to make ``certgrinderd`` use the LetsEncrypt staging servers.
+When the server has been configured with hooks you can test from a client using just SSH and a manually generated CSR, with something like: ``cat mail4.example.com.csr | ssh certgrinderd@certgrinder.example.org -T -- --staging get certificate`` where ``-T`` is to prevent SSH from allocating a TTY on the server, ``--`` is to mark the end of the SSH args, and ``--staging`` is to make ``certgrinderd`` use the LetsEncrypt staging servers.
 If all goes well it should output some logging and a certificate chain.

 Command Line Usage